 Universal Geneve “Nina Rindt” Box and Papers

-For some that NOS Universal Geneve Nina just isn’t enough…it needs box and papers too.
+For some a NOS Universal Geneve Nina just isn’t enough…it needs the original box and papers too.

-It is tough for me to say which the correct pairing is, as:
+It is tough to say which the correct pairing is, as:

-– I don’t know anyone who is the original purchaser of a Nina (ok, 885103/02), and has box and papers.
-More often than not, collectors will reference that theirs is original.
-And it may be, I just haven’t been able to tell.
+– I don’t know anyone who is the original purchaser of a Universal Geneve 885103/02 that has box and papers.
+More often than not, collectors will reference that their box and papers are “original”.
+And they may have come with the watch, or are a later addition to the watch but of the period, I just haven’t been able to tell.

-– It is not unusual for resellers to have used a different set of box and papers for different pieces – they did not arrive from the manufacturer as a specifically set
+– It is not unusual for resellers to have used a different set of box and papers for different pieces – they did not arrive from the manufacturer as a specific set.

 To date I have seen paired: